CianMurphy/ciangene/README.md

 		Doesn't just merge.
 Also uses permuted pvalue in regress1..regressN to define null distribution (permuted pheno with kin) to calc final pvalue in regressALL.
 Script hangs when run on just one chunk/gene (eg as per power studies).

 * plot_singleVariant_results.R

+* annotate_qqplot.R

+		Makes qqPlots of snpStats style but allows you to label points too.